michaelkeeling/future-of-software-design-workshop-2018/agenda.md

 ### 17:00 - 17:30 Sync up
 Share the discussions
-What are we learning:
-	Challenges
-	Fruitful directions
-	Out of the box ideas
+What are we learning: challenges, fruitful directions, out of the box ideas

 Adjourn for team dinner